gusuy/AnagramCheck/README.md

 # AnagramCheck

 AnagramCheck is a simple iOS app written in Swift which allows the user to check if a word is an anagram.
-If the word is an anagram, the app will display all the valid anagrams of the entered word.
+If the word is an anagram, the app will display all the valid anagrams of the user input.

 I am in the process of polishing the app; it is not a finished project.
-It has basic functionality, but still has many aspects which need to be refined and minor issues which need to be fixed.
+It has basic functionality, but still has some aspects which need to be refined.